 3 DIY Bath Salts Targeting Different Issues

-Here are 3 DIY bath salts recipes I concocted.
+Here are 3 DIY bath salts recipes I concocted that you and your kids can make together.
 Use them with the entire family.
 They are easy to make, store well, and target these different needs:

 - Soothing & Relaxing for Aches, Pains, and Backaches